flowtyf/flowtyf/README.md

 I'm currently studying full time at Developers Institute NZ.
 My github is quite empty - but you'll see from my commits I'm working hard in my school project repos.

-- 🔭 I’m currently working on my portfolio website in my spare time!
+- 🔭 Right now I'm working on my portfolio website in my spare time
 - 🌱 I’m currently learning JavaScript and React ⚡
 - 👯 I’m looking to collaborate on anything and everything!
 I'd love to get my feet wet with any beginner-friendly issues you might have on your projects.